-The Speech Pathology master’s program’s external practicum placement network offers a variety of clinical training sites.
+The Master’s in Speech-Pathology program’s external practicum placement network offers a variety of clinical training sites.
 Students also undertake supervised training at the Speech and Language Pathology Clinic on Albizu University’s San Juan Campus.
 Courses are offered only on Fridays and Saturdays, allowing students to work while completing a master’s degree in this growing health field.
 The clinical experience and clinical practicum are offered Monday through Friday.

 2 years and 2 semesters (8 academic terms)